wound and scar care

 The first three to four weeks you are to simply leave the scar alone: leave nature to promote proper healing.
 Once this has been achieved, you may do more.
 These treatments are required in case of excessive scar tissue formation.
 In case of normal scar tissue formation, they speed up the maturation of the scar, but the end result will be the same: so you can choose whether faster maturation is worth your while.

 Firm scars may be massaged using the fingers two to three days a day (if need be, a professional massage by a physiotherapist).
-It is advised to use a protective fluid or cream according to your doctor’s instructions, so as to avoid skin irritation brought on by kneading the skin.
+You can use a cream that enhances scar maturation as advised by your physician.
 You should definitely avoid rough handling: repeated wounding of the tissue will only aggravate scar tissue formation.

 Silicone gel or a mineral oil gel may initially be applied for twelve hours a day.
 Once the skin is accustomed to the gel, it is applied 24 hours a day.
 Your doctor will first explain instructions for use.
 The treatment is only useful if kept up for a number of months.

-In case of problem scars (e.g. after burns) custom-made pressure bandages may improve maturation.
-This is highly specialised work and will only be carried out if so prescribed.
+In case of problem scars (e.g. after burns) custom-made pressure garments may improve maturation.
+These are produced on prescription by a physician.